Your Guide to Shoalhaven Heads' Community Spaces, Parks & Public Areas

 It's also a brilliant spot to pack a picnic.
 There's an electric BBQ, picnic tables, a children's playground, and public toilets on site.
 Birdwatchers will love it — native birds are a constant presence.
 Entry is free, though donations help the volunteers keep this incredible space going.
 There's also a water station on site for refilling your bottle.

-Perfect for: Families, nature lovers, birdwatchers, a slow morning with coffee and a BBQ breakfast.
+Perfect for: Families, nature lovers, birdwatchers, a slow morning with coffee or BBQ lunch.

-The pump track, opened in June 2019 and professionally designed by Brett Barnes of DirtZTrack, is a continuous loop of crests and berms that you ride by pumping rather than pedalling.
-Suitable for scooters, bikes and skaters, it's one of those facilities that's genuinely hard to leave once you get started.
+The Pump Track was a true labor of love for our community, born from years of local drive, fundraising, and passionate advocacy to give our youth a world-class space.
+Opened in June 2019 and professionally designed by Brett Barnes of DirtZTrack, this continuous loop of crests and berms is ridden by "pumping" rather than pedalling.
+A proud crown jewel of the precinct, it’s perfect for scooters, bikes, and skaters alike—and it’s genuinely hard to leave once you get rolling.

 The oval is also home to an off-leash dog park — bring the dog along and let them burn some energy while the kids do the same.